 Skip to main content

-Tools are defined in your dbhub.toml configuration file.
-Here’s a complete example:
+Custom tools are defined in your dbhub.toml configuration file.
+See the TOML Configuration documentation for complete configuration reference.
+Required fields:

 [[tools]]